japila-books/spark-sql-internals/docs/spark-sql-DataWriterFactory.md

 | Description

 | [[createDataWriter]] `createDataWriter`
-a| Gives the link:spark-sql-DataWriter.adoc[DataWriter] for a partition ID and attempt number
+a| Gives the spark-sql-DataWriter.md[DataWriter] for a partition ID and attempt number

 Used when:

-* `InternalRowDataWriterFactory` is requested to link:spark-sql-InternalRowDataWriterFactory.adoc#createDataWriter[createDataWriter]
+* `InternalRowDataWriterFactory` is requested to spark-sql-InternalRowDataWriterFactory.md#createDataWriter[createDataWriter]

-* `DataWritingSparkTask` is requested to link:spark-sql-DataWritingSparkTask.adoc#run[run] and link:spark-sql-DataWritingSparkTask.adoc#runContinuous[runContinuous]
+* `DataWritingSparkTask` is requested to spark-sql-DataWritingSparkTask.md#run[run] and spark-sql-DataWritingSparkTask.md#runContinuous[runContinuous]
 |===